So, there’s a lot of misinformation about what causes blood sugar problems

 Problem 1 – Eating NO Fats

-If you don’t have some fat with your meals, the carbohydrates you eat will quickly shoot up your blood sugar and thus, your insulin levels.
+If you don’t have some fat in your meals, the carbohydrates you eat will quickly shoot up your blood sugar and thus, your insulin levels.

 This is NOT what you want because, over time, your insulin receptors become “insensitive” and thus, your body needs to produce even MORE insulin to get the same “healthy blood sugar” effects.

 The benefit is that if you eat some healthy fats with all of your meals, you will quickly BLUNT the blood sugar spikes.

 This is because fat slows digestion.
 Thus, you’ll lower the glycemic index and load of the meal.